PROBLEMS WITH ALCOHOL?

 The cause of alcoholism is still unknown - it develops when you drink so much that chemical changes in the brain occur.
 These changes increase the pleasurable feelings you get when you drink alcohol, which makes you want to drink more often, even if it causes harm.
 Eventually, the pleasurable feelings associated with alcohol will diminish and a person with alcohol dependency will engage in drinking to prevent withdrawal symptoms, which can be quite unpleasant and even dangerous.
 Alcoholism typically develops gradually over time, and it's also known to run in families.

 On a personal level, alcoholism can lead to difficulties in marital and other relationships, domestic violence, child abuse or neglect, difficulty finding or keeping a job, impaired school or work performance, homelessness and legal problems.

-We believe that the more we drink in quantity and regularity, the more we increase our chances of developing a tolerance of and then a dependence on alcohol.
+We believe that the more we drink in quantity and regularity, the more we increase our chances of developing a dependence on alcohol.
 Alcoholism has the capacity to devastate lives irrespective of your job or social status.
 But for professional sportspeople, alcohol can have an adverse effect on your livelihood in very practical terms whether you are an occasional drinker or you are worried you have become alcohol dependent.

-If alcohol is costing you more than money then consider picking up the phone and talking through your situation with us.
+If you are concerned about your relationship with alcohol you might find this link helpful, or pick up the phone and talk through your situation with us.